 ALL primary and secondary shelters accept and welcome service animals.
 Service animals are trained to handle tasks for people with disabilities, such as guiding people who are blind, alerting people who are deaf, pulling wheelchairs, and/or performing other tasks.
 Owners of service animals must bring up-to-date rabies vaccinations paperwork to the shelter.

-To register for the special-needs program or the public shelter registry, call the Lake County Emergency Management Division at (352) 343-9420 or follow the links for the on-line forms and instructions.
+To register for the special-needs program or the public shelter registry, call the Lake County Office of Emergency Management at 352-343-9420 or follow the links for the on-line forms and instructions.

 All Lake County shelters are pet-friendly.